ankur-gupta/pyspark-playground/README.md

 ## PySpark Playground
 This repository sets up a "scalable" pyspark cluster using docker compose.
 This repository is intended for learning and experimentation only.

+#### Could this set up be used in production??
-It should **NOT** be used any production work.

-For example, this repository creates a user inside the container that has `sudo` privileges and whose credentials (username/password) hardcoded in the Dockerfile.
+This should **NOT** be used any production work.
+For example, this repository creates a user inside the container that has `sudo` privileges and whose credentials (username/password) are hardcoded in the Dockerfile.
 This gets worse because the network setup by docker compose allows unhindered interaction with public internet.